- 1. These terms

 19.3 Nobody else has any rights under this contract (except someone you pass your guarantee on to).
 This contract is between you and us.
-No other person shall have any rights to enforce any of its terms, except as explained in Clause 19.3in respect of our guarantee.
+No other person shall have any rights to enforce any of its terms.
 Neither of us will need to get the agreement of any other person in order to end the contract or make any changes to these terms.

 19.4 If a court finds part of this contract illegal, the rest will continue in force.
 Each of the paragraphs of these terms operates separately.
 If any court or relevant authority decides that any of them are unlawful, the remaining paragraphs will remain in full force and effect.

 19.5 Even if we delay in enforcing this contract, we can still enforce it later.
 If we do not insist immediately that you do anything you are required to do under these terms, or if we delay in taking steps against you in respect of your breaking this contract, that will not mean that you do not have to do those things and it will not prevent us taking steps against you at a later date.
 For example, if you miss a payment and we do not chase you but we continue to provide the products, we can still require you to make the payment at a later date.

 19.6 Which laws apply to this contract and where you may bring legal proceedings if you are a consumer.
 These terms are governed by English law and you can bring legal proceedings in respect of the products in the English courts.
 If you live in Scotland you can bring legal proceedings in respect of the products in either the Scottish or the English courts.
 If you live in Northern Ireland you can bring legal proceedings in respect of the products in either the Northern Irish or the English courts.